 Notice my liberal use of the word “we”?
 Going into any consulting agreement means that you have to be prepared to collaborate, and build a team with your consultants.
 It also means you must manage the relationship and be open to change.
 Stop and think about it, the very idea of inviting someone with expertise into your organization means that inevitably the outcome will mean change from what your organization is doing now to what it will be doing in the future.
 The most fundamental objective for which you need to plan is that everyone in your organization needs to be prepared for collaboration and change.

-If you are a program administrator in a direct service program, it’s highly likely you’ve hired consultants for professional development, But just like early childhood leaders in all types of organizations, you may also need other types of expertise like graphic designers, organizational consultants, website experts, and so many others like those listed on ECEexperts.com.
-It’s important to remember that one size does not fit all when it comes to preparing to work with consultants, but there are some rules of thumb you can use before you get started.
+If you are a program administrator in a direct service program, it’s highly likely you’ve hired consultants for professional development, But just like early childhood leaders in all types of organizations, you may also need other types of expertise like graphic designers, organizational consultants, website experts, and so many others.
+Even subs are consultants!
+Remember that one size does not fit all when it comes to preparing to work with consultants, but there are some rules of thumb you can use before you get started.

 And, you.. consultants… Are you prepared to guide prospective and new clients through the steps of setting goals and preparing for change?
 It’s a big task, but if you want to effect change and you want happy, successful clients, you better have your own plan!
-That’s our next post… Helping clients help themselves… coming soon.
-Subscribe to our blog so you do not miss the next installment!
+That’s a future next post… Helping clients help themselves… coming soon.
+Stay tuned to our blog so you do not miss the next installment!

 Do you have tips for consultants and early education leaders who use them?
 Share them!
 Post a comment below!